cda-tum/mqt-bench/README.md

 # Repository Usage
 There are three ways how to use this benchmark suite:
-1) Via our web-interface hosted at [https://www.cda.cit.tum.de/mqtbench/](https://www.cda.cit.tum.de/mqtbench/)
+1) Via the webpage hosted at [https://www.cda.cit.tum.de/mqtbench/](https://www.cda.cit.tum.de/mqtbench/)
-2) Via our pip package `mqt.bench`
+2) Via the pip package `mqt.bench`
 3) Directly via this repository

 Since the first way is rather self-explanatory, the other two ways are explained in more detail in the following.